CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/07-intro-html.md

 {% endcapture %}
 {% include toggle.html content=advanced_toggle_content %}

-To put this more simply, imagine a website as a tree with many branches.
+To put this more simply, imagine a webpage as a tree with many branches.
 Each branch and leaf could be a piece of text, a picture, or a button.
 This tree is what we call the `DOM`, which stands for `Document Object Model`.
 It's a way of describing the structure and contents of a webpage in a way that programming languages like JavaScript can understand and manipulate.

 Now, let's break down what the script does step by step: